Passive Cardioid Technology

-Fulcrum’s latest innovation, Passive Cardioid Technology™, was developed to overcome the excessive rear low frequency (LF) radiation that is a major performance challenge of many loudspeakers.
+Fulcrum’s latest innovation, their patented Passive Cardioid Technology, was developed to overcome the excessive rear low frequency (LF) radiation that is a major performance challenge of many loudspeakers.

 The challenge has always been that conventional loudspeakers become progressively less directional with decreasing frequency.
 At the lowest frequencies reproduced, the sound radiated to the rear of the loudspeaker is approximately equal to the sound radiated forward to the audience (see Fig 1).